 The U.S. Small Business Administration adjusts the number of annual sales and/or employees that a company must be under to qualify as a small business according to the company's North American Industry Classification System (NAICS) code.
 Click here to see a table of the NAICS codes and annuals sales and employee limitations.

 Once you get that great letter in the mail, you still need to meet with an SBA specialist in your local SBA office.
 You should download and already have completed a form 1010C plan before you go to the initial meeting with your SBA specialist, or you will get further delayed.

 For a complete listing of NAICS codes click the link below: http://www.census.gov/epcd/naics02/naicod02.htm

-Since we have specialize in 8(a) and related services we have been able to leverage technology and staffing levels to create market leading efficiencies.
+Since we have specialization in 8(a) and related services we have been able to leverage technology and staffing levels to create market-leading efficiencies.
 This enables us to bring you the best services at the best prices in the market.

 For the most part, no. The SBA understands that people and businesses have hard times or make mistakes that may show up on your report.
 As long as that is your only problem, do not worry about it.
 On the other hand, if you have lots of unpaid bills or unpaid taxes it will hurt your application.
 The SBA does not want a company in the program that is going to be hurting the agencies that contract with it or its vendors.